salsquared/text-to-film/README.md

 - Establishing the core text-to-film transformation pipeline
 - Creating a simple interface for testing and validation

+## Vision

+Ultimately I think that AI should serve as a tool to empower artists.
+I want text to film, to allow any artist to fill the gaps in their abilities to let the ones they possess shine.

+Filmmaking being a collaborative effort, multiple people should be able to pick out roles and have AI assistants instead of agents in the project.

+Version control and asset management is another big thing id like to add in the future.

 ## 🚀 Getting Started

 ### Prerequisites